sachin14596/Natural-Language-SQL-Agent/README.md

-# 🧠 Natural Language SQL Agent with LangGraph + Streamlit
+# 🧠 Natural Language SQL Agent with LangGraph + Llama3
 An autonomous LLM-powered agent that converts natural language questions into SQL queries with error correction, retries, and instant answers via Streamlit UI.

 ---